jmcuneo/cs4241-guides/using.sockets.md

 ```

 ## Svelte Client
-Go ahead and start your new server with `node server.js`; this will also startup the Vite development server.
-With
-the Vite development server running, replace all the code in your App.svelte component with the following:
+In the root level of your Vite project, run `npm run dev`.
+In a separate terminal window, go ahead and start your new server with `node server.js`.
+With the Vite development server running, replace all the code in your App.svelte component with the following:

 ```js
 <script>